Being in a city can still mean being in nature. These 3 outdoor things to do in Sydney showcase this Australian beauty in a natural way.

 Not all experiences are happy ones.
 Sometimes, it’s important we travel in order to appreciate the lives we live and learn about who we are.
 I have always been keen to visit Auschwitz, a part of history that we are all taught as children, but seldom think about as adults.
 A city break to Kraków is my chosen destination this month.
 This beautifully preserved medieval city is well-worth a visit, especially with a vital piece of human history just a couple of hours away.
 Continue reading “An Eye-Opening Experience”

-How to enjoy a long weekend in Rio for bucket list worthy Carnaval with Tucan Travel.
+How to enjoy a couple-friendly long weekend at Rio Carnival with Tucan Travel.

 “Life is for those who know how to celebrate” – Osho

-Everyone has something in life they have always wanted to achieve.
-Every year, I look at the flights and hotels in Rio around Carnival and groan at how expensive it becomes at this popular time of year.
-Next year, I tell myself.
+Every year, we look at the flights and hotels in Rio around Carnival and groan at how expensive it becomes at this popular time.
+Next year, we say.
 But if you always say ‘next year’ it will never happen.
-So, despite not really being able to afford this one, last summer I booked flights and a tour package to Rio de Janeiro for February 2017!
+So, despite not really being able to afford this one, last summer we booked flights and a tour package to Rio de Janeiro for February 2017!
 Sometimes, the things we look forward to the most and for the longest, can never live up to our incredibly high expectations.
-‘Carnaval’ was everything I’d dreamt of … and more.
-I feel so blessed to be able to share with you this month a real once-in-a-lifetime experience.
-Continue reading “Sequins and Samba”
+‘Carnaval’ was everything we’d dreamt of … and more.
+We feel so blessed to be able to share with you this month a real once-in-a-lifetime experience.

 The ultimate Christmas city break itinerary full of markets and mulled wine.